Eye

 His wife inquires as to how he got the black eyes.

-The man goes on to say, “a lady stood up in front of me during mass, I saw her dress was stuck in the butt crack, so I reached out and tugged it out.
+The man goes on to say, “a lady stood up in front of me during mass, I saw her dress was stuck in her butt crack, so I reached out and tugged it out.
 She whirled around, became furious, and punched me in the eye.”

 “That explains one black eye,” the wife says, “but what about the other?”
-The man explains, “I figured she must have liked her dress stuck up in her butt crack, so when she turned around I stuffed it back up there”
+The man explains, “I figured she must have liked her dress stuck up in her butt crack, so when she turned around I stuffed it back up there.”

 On a bus, a priest sat next to a drunk who was struggling to read a newspaper.